outlandishideas/sync/README.md

-Sync directory contents over HTTP using PHP
+# Sync directory contents over HTTP using PHP
-===

 Use these classes to recursively sync the contents of two folders on different servers.
 The source must have a web server although the directory being synced does not have to be web accessible.
 The client initiates the connection and can be either another web server or a command line script.

+## Install

+If using Composer, add `"outlandish/sync":"1.*@dev"` to your requirements.

+Otherwise, just download and `require` the classes as normal.

-How it works
+## How it works
----

-# Client collects list of existing files in destination folder (and subfolders), with size and modified dates
+1. Client collects list of existing files in destination folder (and subfolders), with size and modified dates
-# Client POSTs list to the server
+2. Client POSTs list to the server
-# Server gets list of files in source folder on server and compares this with list of files from client
+3. Server gets list of files in source folder on server and compares this with list of files from client
-# Server returns list of new or modified files present on server
+4. Server returns list of new or modified files present on server
-# Client requests contents of each new or modified file and saves it to destination folder
+5. Client requests contents of each new or modified file and saves it to destination folder
-# Client sets last modified time of file to match server
+6. Client sets last modified time of file to match server

 No attempt is made to send diffs; this is not rsync.
 Symlinks are not explicitly supported.
 All communication is via JSON data in the request/response body.

-Example
+## Example
----

 On the server, e.g. `example.com/remote.php`: